Feeding the Darkness

 Q-CAT Workshop Quakers and Torture 10 Questions to get us thinking

-This will be held during the Quaker Yearly Meeting Gathering 29th July to 5th August at Warwick University.
+This was held during the Quaker Yearly Meeting Gathering 29th July to 5th August at Warwick University.

 It is also available to be held at Quaker meetings.
 If you are interested in this for your meeting please email firstname.lastname@example.org.

 This Fair is to be held from 12th to 15th September in London.
-We plan to be part of the Quaker Peace and Social Witness demonstration against it, in the run-up, on the No Faith in War Day Tuesday 5th September, when a coalition of faith groups will gather for a day of worship, prayer and nonviolent resistance, as truckloads of equipment arrive at DSEI.
-So far the programme for the day is 9.00 Gather for prayer, 11.00 Quaker Meeting for Worship, 12.30 to 14.00ish Bring and Share lunch and interfaith speakers.
-Further details in due course. ( There is also a Big Day of Action on Saturday 9th September and a silent vigil in the evening of Monday 11th September.)
+We plan to be part of the Quaker Peace and Social Witness demonstration against it, in the run-up, on the No Faith in War Day Tuesday 5th September from 9 a.m., when a coalition of faith groups will gather for a day of worship, prayer and nonviolent resistance, as truckloads of equipment arrive at DSEI.
+Information from www.stopthearmsfair.org.uk/events is below*.
+(There is also a Big Day of Action on Saturday 9th September and a silent vigil in the evening of Monday 11th September.)
 Q-CAT placards will focus on UK must not sell tools for torture.